gnk-softworks/narvik/docs/pages/guides/additional-session-data.md

 ```

 ## Populating Custom Session Data in the data callbacks
-Because you have control over the data callbacks, you can populate the custom session data directly within them.
+Because you have control over the data management callbacks, you can populate the additional session data directly within them.
 For example, if you wanted to store the timestamp of when the session was created, you could populate the `createdAt` property in the `saveSession` callback like this:

 ```ts
         async function saveSession (session: Session): Promise<void> {